Archive:

 Ricky Gonzalez

-Hello, I am Ricky Gonzalez.
-I am a finishing my 3rd year of my PhD in the Information Science Department at Cornell Tech, Cornell University.
+I am a PhD Candidate in the Information Science Department at Cornell University, Cornell Tech.
+I am a Human-AI Interaction researcher.

 In this website you will find many things: My previous work done before joining the PhD, my current research projects, and other various milestones.

-My research involves designing interactive systems focusing on empowering people with disabilities.
+My research involves designing intelligent interactive systems focusing on empowering people with disabilities.
 As of today, I have worked together with Blind and Low Vision users to improve the accessibility of 3D virtual environments, Data Analysis, AI powered systems, and mobile cameras.
 Furthermore, my colleagues and I have come up with novel ways of interacting in Virtual Reality, and 3D printed models using Augmented Reality.

 Research Highlights